-Paradoxically, just being ‘you’ is the hardest thing to be.
-The Quantum World mirrors this beautifully.
+Paradoxically, just being ‘you’ is the hardest thing to be, especially when you feel compelled to change the system.

 For many, I am an artist; but my family would tell you, I am simply a dreamer.
 I was lucky as, from a very early age; my dreams were shaped by the intense colours of Italy.
 We had an Italian painter friend then, Eliot, who I apparently watched sitting from a step, for hours.
 I have never stopped drawing and making since.

 Born in Taunton to an Italian father and French mother, we moved to South London, where I still live and where my practice is based.
 My path to art was through the sciences, working for ICI for a brief stint and finally culminating with a Ph.
 D from UCL in 1996 on the Quantum behaviour of silicon.
 But I was also attending Goldsmiths College in the evening to study fine art.
 Like a lost melody that kept resonating in my head, the two worlds just seemed linked.